PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 If the moon is favorable, I think this is an incredible experience.
 And since the first tours of the biobays start after dark, you could still do something else from the list above during the day and then visit a biobay at night.

-There are 4 options for visiting a biobay in the northeast.
-You can do the Fajardo biobay on foot at Las Cabezas or via kayak with a guided tour or via an electric motor boat, or you can go to the Vieques biobay on a trip offered by East Island Excursions.
+There are 3 options for visiting a biobay in the northeast.
+You can do the Fajardo biobay on foot at Las Cabezas or via kayak with a guided tour or via an electric motor boat,.

 I think any biobay trip is a perfect ending to a great day!